9to5/pushr-core/README.md

 ```

 Use this configuration to let a thread check for feedback on all APNS Configurations.
 It checks every `feedback_poll` in seconds.
+There should be only one instance of this configuration type.

 GCM ([see](http://developer.android.com/guide/google/gcm/gs.html)):
 ```ruby